bioidiap/bob.pad.base/doc/installation.rst

 .. note::
-   If you have installed only ``bob.pad.base``, there is no database listed -- as all databases are included in other packages, such as :ref:`bob.pad.voice <bob.pad.voice>`.
+   If you have installed only ``bob.pad.base``, there is no database listed -- as all databases are included in other extension packages, such as :ref:`bob.pad.voice <bob.pad.voice>`.

 Test your Installation